Black Scabs on Dog: Top Reasons & What to Do

 2. Apply cream to the scabbed area.
 A vitamin E cream such as this will provide vital nutrients that allow the skin to heal.

-3. Once the cream has soaked in, apply vaseline to the area.
+3. Once the cream has soaked in, apply Vaseline to the area.
 This will provide a protective barrier over the affected area, preventing bacteria from getting in and keeping the area moisturized.

 In order to reach an accurate diagnosis, there are various tests that your vet might want to perform.